OmarThinks/docker-flask-demo/README.md

 </b>
 Now you will see a list of the images.<br>
 <b>Note: the image id is repeated.</b><br>
-Copy the id of each one of them, and use it in the following command:
+Copy the id of one of them, and use it in the following command:

 <b>